arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 MCU GPIO signals are accessible through the J15 header.
 These pins can be configured and controlled from Arduino sketches running in the Arduino App Lab using the standard Arduino programming language, just as the UNO Q's standard digital pins.

-To use an MCU GPIO exposed on the J15 header or JMISC connector:
+To use an MCU GPIO exposed on the J15 header:

 1. Create a new App in the Arduino App Lab.